yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 - Identify term limits for chair/co-chair/standard members
 - Provide a public “Roles and Responsibilities” document for the committee and its members
 - Create internal documentation (which may be made public), including:
-  - Process for recruiting and selecting new members
+  - Process for recruiting and/or selecting new members
   - Process for on-boarding new members
   - Process for off-boarding members
   - A succession plan for chair/co-chair